ChethaNavid/notes-app/README.md

 ## Features

 - JWT-based user authentication
+- Hash the password to protect user's sensitive information (password)
 - Create, edit, and delete personal notes
 - Add tags to notes with `#` display
 - Pin and unpin notes